ickshonpe/bevy_heterogeneous_texture_atlas_loader/README.md

         ])
     )
     ```
-* If you don't need names for the sprites, use the `AnonymousSprites` variant:
+* If you don't need names for the sprites, you can leave out the `name` field:
     ```rust
     (
         path: "example.png",

-        width: 256,
-        height: 256,
-        // AnonymousSprites variant sprites are accessible only by their index.
-        sprites: AnonymousSprites ([
+        sprites:[
             (
                 // sprite at atlas index 0
                 x: 18,